-ACCA P3 Business Analysis Paper Exam Tips for September 2015 Session are given below by famous tuition providers
+ACCA P3 Exam Tips September 2017 Session are given below by famous tuition providers

 Embed your knowledge on the core models from Johnson and Scholes (the examiner based this paper on their work).